alexandertrefz/essence/packages/website/diagnostics.md

 A Constant, Function, Namespace, Parameter or `@` was assigned to.
 Declare it with `variable` if it needs to change.

+**Quick Fix — "Declare 'x' as a Variable":** rewrites the `constant` keyword of the Declaration the Diagnostic points back at.
+Offered only for a `constant` Declaration — a Function, Namespace or Parameter has no keyword to swap.

 ### `missing-return`

 A Function that declares a return Type has a path through it that returns nothing.

+**Quick Fix — "Add an empty else branch":** offered only when the body ends in an `if` with no `else`, which is the one shape that has a mechanical answer.
+The branch it adds is empty, so the Diagnostic stays until it is filled in — what the fix buys is a visible hole instead of a path that falls off the end invisibly.

 ### `infinite-recursion`